bayes-bats/tier2-freq-bayes/README.md

 ## Getting Help

 Session info from a successful build of the activity materials are available in [this file](https://raw.githubusercontent.com/bayes-bats/tier2-freq-bayes/main/session-info).
 Please see [this page](https://github.com/bayes-bats/tier2-freq-bayes/blob/main/CONTRIBUTING.md) for guidelines on how to contribute, report issues, or seek support with the materials.

+## Statement of Need

+As a discipline, statistics is quite special.
+While most quantitative sciences operate under a single *paradigm* (a set of common, unchallenged assumptions), statistics has two: frequentist and Bayesian.
+That statisticians operate under two paradigms *that sometimes give different results* is disturbing to some practicing scientists.
+Many students do not even get a chance to observe this controversy: A recent survey of high-ranking institutions found that only ~30% offer *any* Bayesian statistics course.

+Far from being an academic distinction, modern students must have a minimal comprehension of the importance of paradigmatic differences.
+For students to become practicing statisticians, they must develop a skeptical disposition, particularly towards statistical assumptions.
+For students to be productive and active citizens, they must have foundational statistical literacy.
+A foundational component of statistical literacy is the basic understanding that quantitative results are based on analytic assumptions.
+Our proposed activity is a constructivist approach to generate a *productive controversy* that highlights this fundamental insight.

+## Community Guidelines

+For guidelines on contributing, reporting issues, or seeking support, please see [this page](https://github.com/bayes-bats/tier2-freq-bayes/blob/main/CONTRIBUTING.md).

 ## Acknowledgements